 When creating memory-optimized tables you have two options:

-- Option 1: You can create a durable memory-optimized table which means that in the case of server crash or failover the data will be available as they will be recovered from transaction logs.
+- Option 1: Create a durable memory-optimized table which means that in the case of server crash or failover the data will be available as they will be recovered from transaction logs.

-- Option 2: You can create a non-durable table which means that in the case of a server crash or failover the data in the table will be lost.
+- Option 2: Create a non-durable table which means that in the case of a server crash or failover the data in the table will be lost.

 The below script creates a sample durable memory-optimized table: